kaychaks/kubespray/docs/customizations.md

 *All user specfic sensitive data in the vault file need to be filled before running these playbooks*

+Use `ansible-vault edit my-inventory/group_vars/all/vault.yml` to edit vault file.

 ### Proxy Propagation

 To run these Ansible playbooks without any errors we have to make sure that proxy information are propagated for most of the roles which require some kind of network access.
 Hence, we had to make edits to some of the tasks in various roles to include the `environment: "{{proxy_env}}"` line for the proxy information to be available.
 Please check the git commits to find those exact changes.